-- Whether the University is maintaining the academic standards it has set for its awards in relation to national threshold standards defined by the Framework for Higher Education Qualifications (FHEQ) and subject benchmark statements and Edge Hill's own Academic Regulations. - Comparability of academic standards and student achievement with other UK higher education providers. - The rigour, equity and fairness of assessment of intended learning outcomes. - The quality of summative written feedback to students. - The conduct and transparency of assessment processes including internal moderation and the operation of assessment boards. - Evidence of good practice and innovation in learning, teaching and assessment and opportunities to enhance the quality of learning opportunities provided to students.
+- Whether the University is maintaining the academic standards it has set for its awards in relation to national threshold standards defined by the Framework for Higher Education Qualifications (FHEQ), Annex D: Outcome classification descriptions for FHEQ Level 6, Subject Benchmark Statements and Edge Hill's own Academic Regulations. - Comparability of academic standards and student achievement with other UK higher education providers. - The rigour, equity and fairness of assessment of intended learning outcomes. - The quality of summative written feedback to students. - The conduct and transparency of assessment processes including internal moderation and the operation of assessment boards. - Evidence of good practice and innovation in learning, teaching and assessment and opportunities to enhance the quality of learning opportunities provided to students.